 The purpose of a capital campaign is to raise funds for a tangible product (something you can touch - a building or a piece of equipment, for example).
-HACC’s fundraising campaign is a comprehensive campaign, raising funds for four priorities - one capital priority (Bruce E. Cooper Student Center Renovations) and three intangible priorities (Emergency Assistance Funds, The President’s Fund for Excellence and Scholarships).
+HACC’s fundraising campaign is a comprehensive campaign, raising funds for four priorities - one capital priority (Bruce E. Cooper Student Center renovation) and three intangible priorities (emergency assistance funds, funds for excellence and scholarships).

 The five-year fundraising campaign benefits current and future students, employees and the communities HACC serves.

-The purpose of the campaign is to raise $14 million to support four priorities - the Bruce E. Cooper Student Center Renovation, Emergency Assistance Funds, The President's Fund for Excellence and Scholarships.
+The purpose of the campaign is to raise $14 million to support four priorities - the Bruce E. Cooper Student Center renovation, emergency assistance funds, The President's Funds for Excellence and scholarships.
 The four campaign priorities each have strategic goals that were set after a feasibility study was completed in summer 2014.
 The Invest.
 Impact.
 Inspire.
 Campaign for HACC - a five-year, comprehensive fundraising campaign - kicked off its internal phase in August 2015 at the six HACC Convocation events and will conclude in 2020.

 Please visit the President’s Fund for Excellence webpage for answers to frequently asked questions about the President’s Fund for Excellence, such as:

-A consultant conducted a feasibility study in July 2014.
+A consultant conducted a feasibility study in summer 2014.
 Through this study, we determined the four priorities that would be best supported by our community.

 Please contact firstname.lastname@example.org for more information.